playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ---

 This is where `useReducer` might come into play.
-Let's take a step back for a moment, and remove the `useContext` method.
+Let's take a step back for a moment and remove the `useContext` method.

 A "reducer" pattern involves a list of actions that the user can take.
 These actions are provided the current `state` value, which will be updated based on the returned value from the reducer.

-Let's take a look at the most basic version of a `reducer` that only can count up from `0`:
+Let's take a look at the most basic version of a `reducer` that can only count up from `0`:

 ```jsx
 import { useReducer } from "react";